Marker Logo

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical year for this entry is 1790.

 Location.
 42° 46.315′ N, 74° 32.131′ W. Marker is near Sharon, New York, in Schoharie County.
-Marker is on Argusville Road (County Route 5A) 0.2 miles north of Sharon Hill Road, on the right when traveling south.
+It is on Argusville Road (County Route 5A) 0.2 miles north of Sharon Hill Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Sharon Springs NY 13459, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Camp of Cedar Swamp (approx. 3 miles away); First Lutheran Congregation (approx. 3.3 miles away); William Beekman Mansion (approx. 3.6 miles away); Rock-House (approx. 4.2 miles away); Burial Place (approx. 4.3 miles away); Historic Main Street Tour (approx. 4.4 miles away); a different marker also named Historic Main Street Tour (approx. 4.4 miles away); The American Hotel (approx. 4.4 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Camp of Cedar Swamp (approx. 3 miles away); First Lutheran Congregation (approx. 3.3 miles away); William Beekman Mansion (approx. 3.6 miles away); Rock-House (approx. 4.2 miles away); Burial Place (approx. 4.3 miles away); Historic Main Street Tour (approx. 4.4 miles away); a different marker also named Historic Main Street Tour (approx. 4.4 miles away); The American Hotel (approx. 4.4 miles away).

 Paid Advertisement